Your Privacy is Important to Us

 The purpose of caching is to make your browser more efficient by eliminating the need for it to reload previously viewed pages every time you visit.
 However, it also allows anyone to view those pages.
 You can clear your cache by deleting items in the Temporary Internet Files folder in your file manager, or through the browser itself.

-E-mail.
-When you forward e-mail to Crosstown Civic Credit Union, we recommend that you use caution and do not include confidential information in those messages, as they are not encrypted.
-E-mail is very similar to that of a post card and along the way someone can read every word that has been written.
+- Email.
+When you forward email to Access Credit Union, we recommend that you use caution and do not include confidential information in those messages, as they are not encrypted.
+Email is very similar to that of a post card and along the way someone can read every word that has been written.

 Upon receipt of your email, we may store your correspondence and exact email address for future communications directly with you.
 Under no circumstances do we sell email addresses or share them with any other party.